 Latest CV here

 Advanced Bayesian Models for the Social Sciences.
-ICPSR Summer Program.
+4-week online lecture, ICPSR Summer Program.
 Ann Arbor, August 2020.

 Political Economy Core.
 Duke, Spring 2020.